-The average teenager spends 9 hours of his or her day consuming media, like online videos or social media content.
+The average teenager spends 9 hours of his or her day consuming media, like online youtube videos or social media content.
 Why not turn that time into money?
 Online influencers represent brands positively through videos, blog posts, social content and more in order to spread awareness and boost sales.

-If you’re interested in going into business as a teenage social media influencer, and making money at it, take a look at these tips for success.
+If you’re interested in going into business as a teenage social media influencer, and making money at it, take a look at these five tips for success.

 Join Influencer Networks